vjeux/jsHTMLDiff/README.md

 Example
 =======

-We have two tooltips of the same Worlf of Warcraft items from two different patches.
+We have two tooltips of the same World of Warcraft items from two different patches.

 <a href="http://fooo.fr/~vjeux/github/jsHTMLDiff/example/tooltip.html"><img src="http://fooo.fr/~vjeux/github/jsHTMLDiff/image/before.png"></a>